vmsaif/reversibleLearning/README.md

 # Branching Strategy
 <p>GitHub Branching Strategy</p>

 1. Pull 'master' to your computer to get the newest version

-2. Make a new branch, from master with the name of the new feature you are working on.
+2. Make a new branch, from master with the name of the new feature you are working on

 3. Once done, push your branch and open a pull request